harrietckm/Hello-World3/README.md

 # Amplafi Opensource Tools Project#
+Welcome to Harriet's version
-Welcome to the Amplafi opensource tools project.
+![Opening the Eclipse Marketplace][OpenMarketplace] of the Amplafi opensource tools project.
 The goal of this project is to get a user up and running with all of the needed tools and source to work on the opensource projects.